Jishu003/SplitPlate/README.md

 SplitPlate fixes the biggest problem with group food ordering — figuring out who owes what.
 Order from multiple restaurants in one session, tag each item to a person, and get automatic bill splits with per-person payment tracking.

-Built as a CIA III project for B.Sc.
-Economics & Data Science at Christ (Deemed to be University), Bangalore — 2025.

 ---

 🚀 How to Run